Where are the orientation events?

 How do I get UBC Card?

 The UBCcard is your official student identification card.
 It grants you access to various UBC Housing buildings, as well as study rooms and classrooms.
 You can add money to your card online and then use it to make purchases at the UBC Bookstore and Food Services’ dining locations.
 It also acts as your library card.
 If you use Compass Card for transit, you are required to have the UBCcard on you when commuting.
-To obtain your UBCcard you MUST apply on-line after July 15th at services.ubccard.ubc.ca/.
+To obtain your UBCcard you MUST apply online after July 16th at services.ubccard.ubc.ca/.
 For those starting in September, online applications open mid-July.
 You can pick up your card at the UBC Access Desk in the UBC Bookstore, or, if you will be living at a UBC campus residence, you have the option to pick up the card upon your check-in.
 For details: ubccard.ubc.ca/about-the-ubccard/faq

 What is a Compass Card?